 Aim for 2 to 4 servings of fruits and 3 to 5 servings of vegetables each day.
 Limit all juices to 4 ounces (1/2 cup) daily.

 Try new foods as a family.
 Do not get frustrated by a picky eater.
-You may need to expose your child to a food 10-20 times before they learn to like a food.
+You may need to expose your child to a food 10-20 times or more before they learn to like a food.

 Practice mindful meals and help kids tune into their body signals – eat when hungry and stop when full.
 Avoid the “clean plate club.”
 Wait 20 minutes before having second helpings.
+Have your child put down the utensil in between bites.

 Choose to dine-in rather than dining out.
 When you dine out, order a child-size meal or split an adult meal.